simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 [output format](hledger.html#output-format) options.
 The output formats supported are `txt`, `csv`, and `json`.

-### aregister and custom posting dates
+### aregister and posting dates

-Transactions whose date is outside the report period can still be shown, if they have a posting to this account dated inside the report period.
-(And in this case it's the posting date that is shown.)
-This ensures that `aregister` can show an accurate historical running balance, matching the one shown by `register -H` with the same arguments.

-To filter strictly by transaction date instead, add the `--txn-dates` flag.
-If you use this flag and some of your postings have custom dates, it's probably best to assume the running balance is wrong.
+aregister always shows one line (and date and amount) per transaction.
+But sometimes transactions have postings with different dates.
+Also, not all of a transaction's postings may be within the report period.
+To resolve this, aregister shows the earliest of the transaction's date and posting dates that is in-period, and the sum of the in-period postings.
+In other words it will show a combined line item with just the earliest date, and the running balance will (temporarily, until the transaction's last posting) be inaccurate.
+Use `register -H` if you need to see the individual postings.

+There is also a `--txn-dates` flag, which filters strictly by transaction date, ignoring posting dates.
+This too can cause an inaccurate running balance.